Antonio de Erauso: Travels around Spain

-Upon arriving, Erauso was not as lucky as before, and did not find a place to sleep nor a patron.
+Upon arriving, Erauso was unable to find a place to sleep nor a patron.
 In addition, a group of boys made fun of and attacked him, and when he got into a rock fight and injured one, he was arrested and spent a month in jail.
-Once released from prison, Erauso went to Estella, and found work as a page there too, under an important lord of the town called Alonso de Arellano.
+Upon release from prison, Erauso went to Estella, and found work as a page there too, under an important lord of the town called Alonso de Arellano.
 Erauso was his servant for two years, always well treated and well dressed.
 Between 1602 and 1603, after years of service to Arellano, Erauso returned to San Sebastián, his hometown, and lived as a man there, taking care of relatives, whom he saw frequently.
 He also attended mass in his old convent with former colleagues.
 It is said that he also served his aunt without ever being recognized.
 After some time, he came to Pasaia, where he met Captain Miguel de Berróiz, who took him to Seville.
 They were there for only two days.
 He later returned to Sanlucar de Barrameda, where he found a job as a cabin boy on a ship.
 Captain Esteban Eguiño, who was a cousin of Erauso's mother, owned the galleon.
 According to memoirs, he embarked on Holy Monday, 1603 to America.
 Erauso felt, like many Basques of his time, inclined to venture to the Indies.

 He spent this time as a man, in masculine dress with short hair, using different names such as Pedro de Orive, Francisco de Loyola, Alonso Díaz [Ramirez] de Guzmán, and Antonio de Erauso.
 Apparently, his physique was not feminine, which helped him pass as a man.
-Erauso once said he "dried her breasts" with a secret ointment.
+Erauso once said he "dried" his breasts with a secret ointment.